24 Best & Worst Low-Sugar Protein Bars

 It might remind you of Fear Factor, but eating insects is the next big thing.
 And did we mention that they pack a nutritional wallop?
-Crickets have about as much protein as chicken breast but with three times the calcium.
-And in this bar, they provide nearly all the protein, aside from some almonds.
+In terms of high-protein snacks, crickets have about as much protein as chicken breast but with three times the calcium.
+And in this bar, they provide a big chunk of the protein in this bar.

-Unlike their chewy, Play Doh-like bars, this thinkThin bar gets most of its protein from whole foods like nuts and seeds and is sweetened with coconut and real sugar.
+Unlike their chewy, Play Doh-like bars, this thinkThin bar gets most of its protein from whey, almond, and sunflower. protein and is sweetened with real dark chocolate.

 RXBar Coffee Chocolate

-Refreshing mint and cool dark chocolate come together in this Superfood Protein Bar that’s energized with an ancient grain blend of chia seeds, oats, and organic quinoa.
-You don’t just get 10 grams of clean, muscle-building protein, you’ll also get 20 percent of your recommended daily intake of digestion-improving, satiating fiber.
+Warming cinnamon and pumpkin come together in this protein bar that’s energized with an organic blend of ginger, wildflower honey, and milled quinoa.
+You don’t just get 8 grams of clean, muscle-building protein, you’ll also get some digestion-improving, satiating fiber.

 Mighty Bar Grassfed Organic Beef, Cranberry & Sunflower Seed

 Organic, grass-fed beef isn’t cheap for a reason.
-Testing shows that when cattle graze on their natural food instead of inflammatory corn, their protein consists of more anti-inflammatory omega-3 fatty acids and conjugated linoleic acids: fats that have been utilized in weight-loss pills.
+Testing shows that when cattle graze on their natural food instead of inflammatory corn, their protein consists of more anti-inflammatory omega-3 fatty acids and conjugated linoleic acids (CLA): fats that have been utilized in weight-loss pills.